itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 ## Browser Platform: `localStorage`

 `localStorage` is like a "database" that lives in your browser that allows you to store data as strings in "key/value" pairs.
-Like a database, `localStorage` will persist data that is stored there, HOWEVER, if you clear your browser data, all your `localStorage` data will be removed.
+Like a database, `localStorage` will persist data that is stored there, HOWEVER, if you clear your browser data, all your `localStorage` data will be removed and, unlike a database, the data in `localStorage` is specific to browser context that is visiting your web app.
+In other words, generally I can't access your `localStorage` and you can't access mine (though there are ways to so it is good not to store anything sensitive there!).

-There are many uses for `localStorage` (e.g. quick prototypes or storing data while offline, etc) and adds a wonderful capability to your clientside web applications for persisting data in a lightweight (though precarious) way.
+There are many uses for `localStorage` (e.g. quick prototypes or storing data while offline, etc) and adds a wonderful capability for your clientside web applications to persist data in a lightweight (though precarious) way.

+One of my favorite uses of `localStorage` is [Maya Man's Glance Back Project](https://mayaontheinter.net/glanceback/) where she stores images taken automatically by her webcam on her local storage.

 You can read more about [how to use local storage with JavaScript](https://www.taniarascia.com/how-to-use-local-storage-with-javascript/).
 In simplistic terms, you can think about it as JSON object that is available at your project's URL that you can add string data to as a set of "Key/Value" pairs.
-The following functions allow you to add, retrieve, and remove data living in your `localStorage` like so:
+The following functions allow you to add, retrieve, and remove data living in your `localStorage`:

 |Method 	|Description|
 | :---    | ---       |